Snow Wife

-Emily Leann Snow, known professionally as Snow Wife, is an American singer and actress.
+Emily Leann Snow, known professionally as Snow Wife, is an American singer.

 Personal life

 Snow Wife is originally from Houston, Texas.
-She originally started as a professional dancer before pivoting to music.
-She is a queer woman, and is an advocate for the LGBTQ+ community.
+She (Note: Snow Wife uses both she/her and they/them pronouns.
+This article uses she/her for consistency.) originally started as a professional dancer before pivoting to music.
+She identifies as queer.

 Career

-In June 2023, she released "American Horror Show", serving as the lead single for her debut EP, Queen Degenerate.
+In June 2023, she released "American Horror Show", the lead single for her debut EP, Queen Degenerate.
 The EP debuted at #25 on Billboard's Heatseekers Albums chart.
-Her follow-up single, "Hit It" featured rapper Big Boss Vette.
-In March 2024 she released "Wet Dream".
-Paper Magazine called the single "...A fuzzy, sexy ride...[like]
-Katy Perry’s “Teenage Dream,” with no boundaries left unpushed".
+Her follow-up single, "Hit It", featured rapper Big Boss Vette.

+In March 2024 she released "Wet Dream", which Paper Magazine called a "fuzzy, sexy ride."
 For the music video, she collaborated with queer-owned brands.
 She performed at WeHo Pride in June 2024.
-On June 28, 2024, Snow released the single "Pool".
-Paper Magazine noted how it channels sonics from Brooke Candy and Britney Spears.
-Snow Wife releases all music through her imprint Snowglobe distributed by AWAL.
+On June 28, 2024, Snow Wife released the single "Pool".
+Paper Magazine noted how it channels the music of Brooke Candy and Britney Spears.

+Snow Wife releases music through her imprint Snowglobe, distributed by AWAL.

 In June 2025 she released her second EP Bodyology, followed by an expanded edition Bodyology II, featuring three additional songs.